 It’s also very possible that you simply are running your blood sugar a little too high all the time and could benefit from adjusting your diabetes medication.
 Identifying patterns like that makes it possible to pinpoint areas of potential improvement so you can start making a plan for how to limit your high and low blood sugars.

 If you rely on manual blood sugar testing, it’s a little trickier since most people don’t test every five minutes.
 What I would recommend is increasing how often you test for a while, and maybe even test during the night if you wake up anyway.
-Most meters allow you to download data to your computer, or you can upload the data to app-based platforms like One Drop or mySugr.
+Most meters allow you to download data to your computer, or you can upload the data to one of various app-based platforms.
 This can help you see the data in a more cohesive way so you can start looking for trends.

 Create a plan for your diabetes management